bquistorff/synth_runner/README.md

 Installation
 =======

 As a pre-requisite, the `synth` package needs to be installed.
-(The `all` option is necessary to install the `smoking` dataset used in further examples.)
+(The `all` option is necessary to install the accompanying dataset used in further examples.)

 ```Stata
 . ssc install synth, all